vishal-bhola/Ethereum-Dapp/README.md

 - Get some free ether using any of the test network(prefer not to use Main Network as it may cost you some money for buying ether).

-- Add Bootstrap CDN in your file to feel some great experience.
+- Add Bootstrap CDN in your file to feel some great user experience.

 - To make your Dapp run add the files given below:-